Computer setup

 conda activate

-After that, close Git Bash and open it again.
+If you had Git Bash open, close it and open it again.

-To test that your setup worked, run python
+To test that your setup worked, open Git Bash or the “Miniforge Prompt” program

-check if the output looks something like the following:
+and check if the output looks something like the following (look

 Python 3.9.0 | packaged by conda-forge | (default, Nov 26 2020, 07:57:39)